duoh/docker-comprehensive-lab-guide/dockerfile-practice.md

 >
 >**CMD** instruction defines what command gets executed when running a container.
 >
->There are more instructions that can be used in Dockerfile, please refer to [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).
+>There are few more instructions that can be used in Dockerfile, please refer to [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).

 2. Next we are going to build docker image using the dockerfile created in the previous step
 ```sh